-Since the release of the last directory in 2013, there has been positive results for the initiative, including:
+Since the release of the last directory for 2017-2018, there has been positive results for the initiative, including:

 - Distribution of 2,000 local food printed directories

 - A 30% increase in traffic on the Buy Algoma.
 Buy Fresh. website (20,000 sessions)

 - A 60% increase in likes on the Buy Algoma.
 Buy Fresh.
 Facebook page (500 to well over 1300)

 The Buy Algoma.
 Buy Fresh. mission is “to enhance economic opportunities for agriculture in the Algoma / Sault area by facilitating linkages between producers and consumers through promotion, education, and co-operation.”

 Most producers in this directory have products available at farm-gate (purchases on their farm).
 Before getting ready to go see the farm, make sure you look over these guidelines.